Home Vancouver Events Calendar Festivals and Events in Vancouver in 2025 Vancouver’s Carnaval del Sol Latin Festival

 Family Plaza

-The Family Plaza was the second largest plaza of Carnaval del Sol last year.
-This is where you could see a comedy show, theatre show, photo booth and more.
+The Family Plaza is normally the second largest plaza of Carnaval del Sol.
+This is where you can see music, dancing, comedy, theatre and more.
+There’s usually a photo booth as well.
 There are colourful and engaging activities for all ages in this area every year.

 VIP Plaza